-As well as ensuring a steady supply of flowers, creating a cutting garden with the best cutting garden flowers has other benefits, too.
-Shannen Godwin, from J Parkers, a leading retailer of garden plants, says: 'Being surrounded by flowers on a daily basis is as much a hedonistic phenomenon as it is a practical and functional one, as the benefits of being green fingered are well documented.
+As well as ensuring a steady supply of flowers, creating a cutting garden has other benefits, too.
+Shannen Godwin, from J Parkers (opens in new tab), a leading retailer of garden plants, says: 'Being surrounded by flowers on a daily basis is as much a hedonistic phenomenon as it is a practical and functional one, as the benefits of being green fingered are well documented.
 Once more people realize that they can grow their own flower patch to refill their vases, they won’t be likely to spend money on commercially-bought bouquets again.'

 How can you make cut flowers last longer?

-We asked the experts at J Parkers for their tips on extending the life of your blooms.
+The experts at J Parkers also have these tips for extending the life of your blooms.

 - Cut the stems and retrim every few days to refresh their lifespan.